DECODEproject/decode-mobile-app/README.md

 brew install openssh
 ```

-Torsocks is a tool that changes the connect syscalls to use tor, they name it ***torify*** the app.
+Torsocks is a tool that changes the connect syscalls to use tor, they call this: ***torify*** the app.
 Basically once you put torsocks in front of a command this command will have access to tor!

 For testing tor from the command line you can use this command: